MRU-CSIS-3512-001-202301-LAB/instructions/tut-01-intro/readme.md

 1. Accept this GitHub Classroom Assignment: https://classroom.github.com/a/RS3GZw_Q.

     _**Aside:** So yes - you can have multiple Codespaces!
-There is some limit per organization (I think it's two), so eventually you will need to delete Codespaces...**but that doesn't mean you are deleting your source code in your repository - you're just getting rid of the virtual machine that was being used as a development box.**_
+There is some limit per organization (I think it's two), so eventually you will need to delete Codespaces...**so remember to push your work before deleting that box!**_

 2. Get into "real" VS Code, connected to your new Codespace.